An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Conclusion

 \section{Conclusion}

-In this work, we propose an innovative two-branch framework ISTE based on self-texture enhancement, which achieves super-resolution of pathology images at arbitrary magnification for the first time.
-ISTE consists of a pixel-learning branch and a texture-learning branch, where the two branches first learn the pixel features and the texture features, respectively, and then complete feature-based texture enhancement and Spatial domain-based texture enhancement, respectively.
-Extensive experiments on three publicly available datasets show that ISTE performs better than currently available fixed-magnification and arbitrary-magnification algorithms at multiple magnifications.
-Further experiments show that our method can improve the performance of two downstream tasks.
-It is expected that this study will help to increase the penetration of histopathology screening in remote and poor areas that lack high-end imaging equipment.
+In this work, we propose an innovative dual-branch framework ISTE based on implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution.
+ISTE consists of a feature aggregation branch and a texture learning branch.
+We employ the feature aggregation branch to enhance the relevance of features in the local region while utilizing the texture learning branch to improve the learning of high-frequency texture details.
+We then design a two-stage texture enhancement strategy to fuse the features from the two branches to obtain SR images, where the first stage is feature-based texture enhancement and the second stage is spatial domain-based texture enhancement.
+Extensive experiments on publicly available datasets show that ISTE outperforms existing fixed-scale and arbitrary-scale SR methods across multiple scaling factors.
+Further experiments indicate that our method can enhance performance on two downstream tasks.
 In the future, we will continue to work on lightweight models and integrate the proposed SR models with existing diagnostic networks to improve diagnostic performance.